Donate

 [HIGHLIGHTS]

-North Korea has not yet signed or ratified the Treaty on the Prohibition of Nuclear Weapons.
+North Korea has not yet signed or ratified the Treaty on the Prohibition of Nuclear Weapons (TPNW).

 National position

-North Korea voted against an annual UN General Assembly resolution in 2020 that welcomes the adoption of the treaty and calls upon all states to sign, ratify, or accede to it “at the earliest possible date”.
+North Korea has voted against an annual UN General Assembly resolution in since 2020 that welcomes the adoption of the TPNW and calls upon all states to sign, ratify, or accede to it “at the earliest possible date”.
 In 2018 and 2019, it abstained from voting on the same resolution.

-North Korea did not participate in the negotiation of the treaty at the United Nations in New York in 2017 and thus did not vote on its adoption.
+North Korea did not participate in the negotiation of the TPNW at the United Nations in New York in 2017 and thus did not vote on its adoption.

-However, it did not participate in the vote on the same resolution when it was adopted at a plenary meeting of the UN General Assembly in December 2016.
+However, it did not participate in the vote on the same resolution when it was adopted at a plenary meeting of the UN General Assembly later that year.

 [PARTNERS]